For additional fee information, also see Wells Fargo Consumer and Business Fees

 What is an Excess Activity Fee?

-Regulation D and Wells Fargo limit certain types of withdrawals and transfers from a savings account to a combined total of six (6) per monthly fee period.
-If the limit is exceeded, an excess activity fee for each withdrawal or transfer will be assessed.
+Regulation D and Wells Fargo limit certain types of withdrawals and transfers that can be made from your savings account to a combined total of six (6) per monthly fee period.
+If the limit is exceeded, an excess activity fee for each withdrawal or transfer over the limit will be assessed.
+If the limit is exceeded on more than an occasional basis, your savings account could be converted to a checking account or closed.
 There is a maximum of 3 excess activity fees per monthly fee period.
-Please refer to the Consumer Account Fee and Information Schedule or the Business Account Fee and Information Schedule for details.

 What is the $1 charge that appears in my online Account Activity?